hoshiyuki-tamako/pow-framework/readme.md

 Provide basic structure for creating proof of work

-This library are in concept stage, internal implementation may change and not ready for production.
+This library in concept stage, internal implementation may change and not ready for production.

 ```sh
 npm i pow-framework